kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

 # Using Custom Configuration in Elasticsearch with Topology

-This tutorial will show you how to use custom configuration in Elasticsearch cluster in KubeDB specifying `spec.topology` field.
+This tutorial will show you how to use custom configuration in an Elasticsearch cluster in KubeDB specifying `spec.topology` field.

-If you don't know how KubeDB handle custom configuration files for Elasticsearch cluster, please visit [here](/docs/guides/elasticsearch/custom-config/overview.md).
+If you don't know how KubeDB handles custom configuration for an Elasticsearch cluster, please visit [here](/docs/guides/elasticsearch/custom-config/overview.md).

 ## Before You Begin